snuids/TrafficLightVisKibana6/README.md

 ## Options
 * Split chart option added.
-* Possibility to define the numer of traffic lights per line.
+* Possibility to define the number of traffic lights per line.
+* Plain mode added ofr Kibana version > 6.5

 ## Installation
 Simply unzip the content in the plugin folder of Kibana.